datacarpentry/shell-genomics/episodes/05-writing-scripts.md

 the variable's value by putting `$` in front of it.
 The `$` tells the shell interpreter to treat the **variable** as a variable name and substitute its value in its place, rather than treat it as text or an external command.

 Let's write a for loop to show us the first two lines of the fastq files we downloaded earlier.
+You will notice shell prompt changes from `$` to `>` and back again as we were typing in our loop.
+The second prompt, `>`, is different to remind us that we haven’t finished typing a complete command yet.
+A semicolon, `;`, can be used to separate two commands written on a single line.

 ~~~
 $ for filename in ~/dc_sample_data/untrimmed_fastq/*.fastq